kevingbb/lunchbytesNov2022/README.md

 ### Deploy fixed version of httpapi with 80/20 traffic splitting

-We'll repeat the deployment command from earlier, but we've updated our template to use version 2 of the queuereader application.
+We'll repeat the deployment command from earlier, but we've updated our template to use the updated version of the httpapi application.

 ```bash
 az deployment group create \